Skip to content

 Frequently Asked Questions

-Is VS Code free to use?
+Is Visual Studio Code free to use?

-What platforms does VS Code support?
+What platforms does Visual Studio Code support?

 What is Visual Studio Code?